 The Galleria degli Uffizi holds the world's most important collection of Renaissance art but it's also Italy's most crowded museum so it's a good idea to buy tickets ahead to avoid long ticket lines (use the link above for booking information or buy tickets from Select Italy).
 The Uffizi holds thousands of paintings from medieval to modern times and many antique sculptures, illuminations, and tapestries.
 Artists whose works you'll see include Michelangelo, Giotto, Botticelli, Leonardo da Vinci, Perugino, and Raphael.

 Florence's Galleria dell' Academia holds important paintings and sculptures from the 13th-16th centuries.
 Michelangelo's David, probably the most famous sculpture in the world, is in the Galleria dell' Academia as well as other sculptures by Michelangelo.
 You'll also find an interesting collection of musical instruments, begun by the Medici family.
-Buy tickets from Select Italy
+You can buy tickets from Select Italy in advance.

 Michelangelo Buonarotti has long been associated with the city of Florence, and the city holds many of his masterpieces.
 Here's where to go in Florence to see top artworks by Michelangelo.